skorokithakis/Reverend/examples/readme.txt

 using the 'Load' button.
 I then click on the
 'Testing' button on the left.
 I click 'Run
-Test' which brings up the first of 2 dialogs, asking me to select the test data, eg my directory full of spam.
+Test' which brings up the first of 2 dialogs, asking me to select the test data, e.g. my directory full of spam.
 The next dialog asks for the correct answer to this set of messages.
 I type in 'Spam' (case must match your pool name).

-I have lots of improvements in mind from training refinforcement to better testing and analysis.
+I have lots of improvements in mind from training reinforcement to better testing and analysis.

 The trainer is designed to be data-agnostic.
 Look at example/emailtrainer.py to see how you can